OpenSourcePolitics/spam_detection/README.md

 # spam_detection
 ## Purpose
-The aim of this project is to recognize spam users among decidim.
+The aim of this project is to recognize spam users among Decidim.

 ### How does it work:
 A decision tree classifier has been trained to assign a probability to every user of a decidim database.